ian-tabs/ian-tabs.github.io/README.md

 I started this repository to learn new development tools that allows building more effectively; e.g. TypeScript, WebPack, & more.

-I refrained from using a framework to exercise writing modular and further utilize the fundamentals of Web Development.
+I refrained from using a framework to exercise writing modular and further utilize the fundamentals of software design.

 Check out other cool stuff that I'm working on [here](https://ian-tabs.github.io/)!!